Titilegend/Country-List-App/README.md

+# Country-List-App
-# Country-List-App: An app that displays a list of Countries and information about them
+# An app that displays a list of Countries and information about them

 Project Title : Country List App

 Software used: Android Studio